Forest Hills Central High School

 Forest Hills Central High School is located in Ada Township, Michigan, near Grand Rapids.
 It is one of three high schools in the Forest Hills Public Schools system.
-The district also includes Forest Hills Eastern High School (FHE) and Forest Hills Northern High School (FHN).
+The district also includes Forest Hills Eastern High School and Forest Hills Northern High School.

 History

 Forest Hills Central High School (originally "Forest Hills High School") became the first high school of the newly formed Forest Hills School District in the fall of 1958.
 The doors opened in September with only freshman and sophomore students.
 The first graduating class was 1961.

 The school was memorable for its campus style construction consisting eventually of thirteen separate buildings, including an auditorium added in 1977.
 The classroom buildings were long hallways, which connected five or six individual rooms.
 Michigan winters were not amenable to the open campus and the constant walks outside from building to building.
 In addition, the student population continued to grow, and the buildings began to quickly deteriorate.

 In 1986, Central High was completely rebuilt with the exception of the auditorium, the gymnasium, the cafeteria, and the art/industrial arts wing, all of which were incorporated into one new building.
 Since that time, the school has undergone numerous building and remodeling projects.

 In 2009, the building underwent a multimillion-dollar construction project that included a new weight room, student and staff parking lots, main office renovation, athletic field entrance, athletic office, classrooms, and a new gym entrance and foyer.
 Also added to the new gym entrance were heated sidewalks.
 In 2010, the auditorium was remodeled.